 LOOK OUT FOR Customers

 Use cordons to ensure that others are not unknowingly or unnecessarily exposed to confusion or trauma.
 Identify helpers for this role.

-Have emergency services and the ACC been contacted?
-If not, do so now on 000 and (+61) 8 9478 8500.
+Has emergency services and ACC been contacted?
+If not, do so now on 000 and 9478 8500.